apache/nuttx/configs/samd20-xplained/README.txt

 GNU Toolchain Options
 ^^^^^^^^^^^^^^^^^^^^^

-  The NuttX make system has been modified to support the following different toolchain options.
+  The NuttX make system can be configured to support the various different toolchain options.

-  1. The CodeSourcery GNU toolchain,
-  2. The devkitARM GNU toolchain, ok
-  4. The NuttX buildroot Toolchain (see below).

 All testing has been conducted using the NuttX buildroot toolchain.
-To use the CodeSourcery, devkitARM or Raisonance GNU toolchain, you simply need to add one of the following configuration options to your .config (or defconfig)
+To use alternative toolchain, you simply need to add change of the following configuration options to your .config (or defconfig) file:
-  file:

-    CONFIG_ARMV6M_TOOLCHAIN_CODESOURCERYW=y  : CodeSourcery under Windows
+    CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y  : CodeSourcery under Windows
-    CONFIG_ARMV6M_TOOLCHAIN_CODESOURCERYL=y  : CodeSourcery under Linux
+    CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYL=y  : CodeSourcery under Linux
-    CONFIG_ARMV6M_TOOLCHAIN_ATOLLIC=y        : Atollic toolchain for Windos
+    CONFIG_ARMV7M_TOOLCHAIN_ATOLLIC=y        : Atollic toolchain for Windos
-    CONFIG_ARMV6M_TOOLCHAIN_DEVKITARM=y      : devkitARM under Windows
+    CONFIG_ARMV7M_TOOLCHAIN_DEVKITARM=y      : devkitARM under Windows
-    CONFIG_ARMV6M_TOOLCHAIN_BUILDROOT=y      : NuttX buildroot under Linux or Cygwin (default) CONFIG_ARMV6M_TOOLCHAIN_GNU_EABIL=y      : Generic GCC ARM EABI toolchain for Linux CONFIG_ARMV6M_TOOLCHAIN_GNU_EABIW=y      : Generic GCC ARM EABI toolchain for Windows
+    CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y      : NuttX buildroot under Linux or Cygwin (default) CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIL=y      : Generic GCC ARM EABI toolchain for Linux CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIW=y      : Generic GCC ARM EABI toolchain for Windows

-  If you are not using CONFIG_ARMV6M_TOOLCHAIN_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.
+  You may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

   NOTE about Windows native toolchains
   ------------------------------------

+  There are basically three kinds of GCC toolchains that can be used:

+    1. A Linux native toolchain in a Linux environment,
+    2. The buildroot Cygwin tool chain built in the Cygwin environment,
+    3. A Windows native toolchain.

-  The CodeSourcery (for Windows), Atollic, and devkitARM toolchains are Windows native toolchains.
-The CodeSourcery (for Linux), NuttX buildroot, and, perhaps, the generic GCC toolchains are Cygwin and/or Linux native toolchains.
-There are several limitations to using a Windows based toolchain in a Cygwin environment.
+  There are several limitations to using a Windows based toolchain (#3) in a Cygwin environment.
 The three biggest are:

   1. The Windows toolchain cannot follow Cygwin paths.
 Path conversions are performed automatically in the Cygwin makefiles using the 'cygpath' utility but you might easily find some new path problems.
 If so, check out 'cygpath -w'

   2. Windows toolchains cannot follow Cygwin symbolic links.
 Many symbolic links are used in Nuttx (e.g., include/arch).
 The make system works around these problems for the Windows tools by copying directories instead of linking them.
-     But this can also cause some confusion for you:  For example, you may edit a file in a "linked" directory and find that your changes had no effect.
+But this can also cause some confusion for
+     you:  For example, you may edit a file in a "linked" directory and find that your changes had no effect.
 That is because you are building the copy of the file in the "fake" symbolic directory.
 If you use a Windows toolchain, you should get in the habit of making like this:

        make clean_context all

      An alias in your .bashrc file might make that less painful.

   3. Dependencies are not made when using Windows versions of the GCC.
-This is because the dependencies are generated using Windows pathes which do not work with the Cygwin make.
+This is because the dependencies are generated using Windows paths which do not work with the Cygwin make.

        MKDEP                = $(TOPDIR)/tools/mknulldeps.sh

-  NOTE 1: The CodeSourcery toolchain (2009q1) does not work with default optimization level of -Os (See Make.defs).
-It will work with -O0, -O1, or -O2, but not with -Os.

-  NOTE 2: The devkitARM toolchain includes a version of MSYS make.
-Make sure that the paths to Cygwin's /bin and /usr/bin directories appear BEFORE the devkitARM path or will get the wrong version of make.

 IDEs
 ^^^^